A Life is a Very Long Time

 The Doctor said “You don’t want to know.
 You’ll only get angry.
 You’ll start yelling about how could I have let you sleep for so long when you’ve got important research to do.”

-The Rani thought about it for a few seconds and, in a low voice, “I’ve been asleep for as long as it took you to take it seriously, get bored, and lose interest.
+The Rani thought about it for a few seconds and said, in a low voice, “I’ve been asleep for as long as it took you to take it seriously, get bored, and lose interest.
 It’s probably been forty-five minutes at the most.”

 “Try forty-five days.
 And yeah, I did get bored.
 You have the worst library I’ve ever seen and your ship is the most petty, overprotective, oversensitive ship we ever built.
 But your garden’s going to be lovely.”